alba-lang/lang-spec/sphinx/source/lang-elems/pattern-match.rst

 Reachability
 ==============================

-Reachability is can be checked by transforming a pattern match expression into its canonical form.
+Reachability can be checked by transforming a pattern match expression into its canonical form.
 Clauses which are unreachable follow immediately the clause which shadows the unreachable clauses.
 The unreachable clauses have to be eliminated.

 Each clause in the canonical form stems exactly from one original clause.
 If all